What Are the Best Restaurants in Seattle

 Establishments With Fenomenal View

-When you relocate to a seaport place, you should expect that there will be some dining options by the water.
+If you are a foodie that’s deciding where should they move, you are in luck, because when you relocate to a seaport place, you should expect that there will be some dining options by the water.
 Nothing beats eating while gazing over the lake or calm bay.
 Restaurants on the water have fresh seafood, but you can find other types of meals as well.

 Agua Verde Caféis a Mexican restaurant that looks over Portage Bay.
 You can order from the orange truck and enjoy some interestingly designed cocktails.